-Best Outdoor Gas Grill – Top 5 Hottest Review for Feb.
+Best Outdoor Gas Grill Review – Top 5 Hottest List for Mar.
 2017

 It isn’t really the smell of the food, of course; it’s the smell of the burning fuel, which somehow feels more authentic and might even evoke memories of Dad or Grandpa standing over the barbeque with a can of lighter fluid in one hand and a grilling fork in the other.

 Of course, the rest of the charcoal grilling experience isn’t quite as special – at least, not in a good way.
 Aside from the lighter fluid, there’s the heavy bag of charcoal, the long wait for the coals to reach cooking temperature, the uneven heat from coals burning unequally, and the messy (and somewhat disgusting) chore of dumping the ashes and washing the grill after the meal has been cooked.
 Also, let’s not forget the battle to actually get the charcoal lit in windy weather.

 It’s no wonder that gas grills have become the outdoor cooking method of choice.
 They’re convenient, they’re fast, they’re reliable, and except for cleaning the grate and the grease tray, they’re painless to use.
 Even better, today’s best gas grills have so much versatility and so many options that it’s easy to forget that you’re cooking outdoors and not in a kitchen.

 Factors to Consider When Buying an Outdoor Gas Grill